A doctor, nurse, and patient walk into a room–just kidding, they don’t because they’re using telehealth services!

 Telehealth Overview: What is telehealth?

-The Centers for Medicare and Medicaid Services defines telehealth as a two-way, real-time interactive communication between a patient and a physician or practitioner at a distant site through telecommunications equipment that includes, at a minimum, audio and visual equipment.
+The Centers for Medicare and Medicaid Services defines telehealth as real-time, two-way communication between a patient and a provider at a distant site using audio and visual equipment.

 Historical Background